SMAC-Group/course_intro_statistics/slides/chapter2_01.md

              "Novak Djokovic", "Roger Federer"))
 ```

----

-What is stored in a vector?
+We can also check the "kind"" of objects stored in a vector?
 Check out the function `typeof`!

 ```r
 typeof(players)